 In southern states, they may raise 2 broods each season.
 They do not use man-made birdhouses for nesting but may use Bluebird houses for roosting.

 I've personally watch them inspect birdhouses in late fall.
-I haven't been a witness to them roosting because it's too darn cold for me to stay and watch. :)
+I haven't been a witness to them roosting because it's too darn cold for me to stay outside and watch.

 While the pair will excavate a new nest each season, they will often use the same tree from one season to the next.